Sean-Toroghi/portfolio/A-B testing/Book-summary-trustworthy-online-controlled-experiments.md

 $\frac{a}{b} < \frac {A}{B}$ and $\frac{c}{d} < \frac {C}{D}$, while $\frac{a+c}{b+d} > \frac {A+C}{B+D}$

 Simpson's paradox simply arises from the fact when combining results of multiple unequal variants, we are applying a weight to each result, and the overal result is weighted average not simple average.

+---

+# 2- Building a platform for A/B testing

+## Experimentation maturity models
+Experimentation maturity models consist of phases we need to go through for an A/B experiment:

+- phase 1: crawl
+  At the first phase the goal is to build foundational prerequisites.
+This includes building instrumentation and basic capabilities to compute summary statistics needed for hypothesis testing.
+We then run few experiments.
+- phase 2: walk
+  The second phase consists of defining standard metrics and running more experiments.
+We validate instrument, run A/A tests, and sample ratio mismatch (SRM) test.
+- phase 3: run
+  In this phase, we run experiments at scale.
+We also conduct tradeoff analysis between multiple metrics.
+The outcome of the results is then used to evaluate new features/services/changes.
+- phase 4: fly
+  This phase is more of monitoring, at which the feature teams without relying on data scientists continue running A/B experiments and record experiments.
+This enables them to learn from past experiments and share surprising results and best practices.
+The main goal is improvement.

+__Duration of each phase__: usually organizations start with running experiments once a month and increase it by four to five factors for each phase.
+A typical example of experiment count at each phase per year is:
+- phase 1: 10
+- phase 2: 50
+- phase 3: 250
+- phase 4: thousands